 Options are available to people who have the wisdom to use them.
 This can be used to protect both the home and other assets, including investments, for your spouse, children or other heirs after your death.

 Medicaid Estate Recovery forces the sale of things, like your home, that you own when you die.
 So one way people try to avoid the recovery program is to give things away before they die.

 People sometimes try to protect their homes from nursing home costs and estate recovery by giving the home outright to their children.
+This is a commmon mistake.
 They plan to rely on their children to “do the right thing.”

 While this strategy may ultimately protect the home from Medicaid Estate Recovery, it carries many risks.
 It’s not as simple as it seems.
 One problem is that deeding your home to your children will make you ineligible for Medicaid for a long period of time.
 You may have no way to pay for that care.
 In some states, maybe Wyoming, maybe not, there are filial responsibility laws, the nursing home can then sue your children who may end up being personally responsible to pay for your care.

 I discussed above a number of common techniques seniors use to protect their homes from loss to Medicaid estate recovery at their deaths.
 Most require advance planning, but not all.
 My discussion has included the use of trusts, life estate deeds and exempt transfers.
 There are other techniques that I have not discussed that may also be appropriate depending on your circumstances.